 But most churches don’t have this tight-niche luxury, so this trend is particularly appropriate.
 When was the last time you trained your first-impressions team or welcome ministry in generational preferences?
 Beyond greeting, imagine the rich implication for all of discipleship.
 In many churches with history over 30 years, generational viewpoints on walking with God may be your greatest under-utilized asset.
 How are you leveraging the variety of perspectives, convictions and practices of generations for the sake of the mission?

-I would love to hear of any practical applications along these line at your church!
+I would love to hear of any practical applications along these lines at your church!

 Read more from Will here.